meker12/commerce-channels.en/help/amazon-sales-channel/cancel-unshipped-order.md

 ---
 title: Cancel an Unshipped Order
-description: Cancel a pending or partially shipped (unshipped) order through your Amazon Seller Central account.
+description: Cancel a pending or partially shipped (unshipped) order through your Amazon [!DNL Seller Central] account.
 ---

 # Cancel an unshipped order